cdatproject/GEOG5995-assignment1/README.md

 # GEOG5995-assignment1

 The final model sheep_wolf_model.py was developed in stages (1-9).
 Testing from earlier stages were removed from the final model but left in the earlier versions.
-Please look at models 1-9 (Practicali_model.py) to see the testing.
+Please look at models 1-9 (Practicali_model.py) in the "practicals" folder to see the testing.
 Where I have noted below ****EXTRA this indicates I have included some extra code not in the final model (sheep_wolf_model.py) so please look at these versions too.
 Below I list the features which were added in at each stage of the development.